Scott Morrow (ice hockey, born 2002)

-Scott Dempsey Morrow (born November 1, 2002) is an American ice hockey defenceman for the University of Massachusetts.
-He was drafted in the second round, 40th overall, by the Carolina Hurricanes in the 2021 NHL Entry Draft.
+Scott Dempsey Morrow (born November 1, 2002) is an American professional ice hockey defenceman for the National Hockey League (NHL).
+He was drafted in the second round, 40th overall, by the Carolina Hurricanes in the 2021 NHL entry draft.
+He played college ice hockey at UMass.

 Playing career

 Collegiate

 Morrow began his collegiate career for Massachusetts during the 2021–22 season.
-During his freshman year he recorded 13 goals and 20 assists in 37 games.
+During his freshman year, he recorded 13 goals and 20 assists in 37 games.
 He was the first freshman in UMass program history to reach 30 points in a season.
 In January 2022, he recorded four goals and five assists in eight games.
-His nine points ranked second among rookie defensemen during the month, and was subsequently named the Hockey East Rookie of the Month.
-He ranked second among rookie defensemen in goals (13) and points (33), third in points per-game (.892), and fifth in assists (20).
-Among all defensemen nationally, he ranked eighth in points per-game, tied for fourth in goals and fifth in points.
+His nine points ranked second among rookie defensemen during the month, and he was subsequently named the Hockey East Rookie of the Month.
+He ranked second among rookie defensemen in goals (13) and points (33), third in points-per-game (.892), and fifth in assists (20).
+Among all defensemen nationally, he ranked eighth in points per game, tied for fourth in goals, and fifth in points.
 Following an outstanding season he was a unanimous selection to the All-Hockey East Rookie Team and All-Hockey East All-Hockey East First Team.
 He was also named an AHCA East First Team All-American.

+Professional

+Carolina Hurricanes (2024–2025)

+On April 2, 2024 Morrow signed a three-year, entry-level contract with the Carolina Hurricanes.
+Morrow made his NHL debut for the Hurricanes on April 12, 2024 against the St. Louis Blues.

+On May 20, 2025, with Carolina Hurricanes defensemen Jalen Chatfield out for Eastern Conference Finals Game 1 against Florida Panthers, Morrow was added to the Carolina Hurricanes active roster.
+Morrow made his playoff debut and spent 12 minutes and 18 seconds on ice.

+New York Rangers (2025–present)

+On July 1, 2025, the Hurricanes traded Morrow, a conditional 2026 first-round pick, and a 2026 second-round pick to the New York Rangers in exchange for K'Andre Miller.
+Prior to the 2025-26 season, Hockey News writer Stan Fischler rated Morrow as the Rangers' 3rd best prospect, as did Vincent Z. Mercogliano of The Athletic.
+The Rangers assigned him to the Hartford Wolf Pack as one of the last cuts in training camp before the start of the 2025-26 season.